RocketLeagueMapmaking/RL-docs/docs/modeling/other.md

 ---
 title: Other sources
 ---
-# Other sources for 3D modelling
+# Other sources for 3D modeling

 You might feel that you are not up to the task of making your own 3D models, which is totally fine.
 There are a few other ways to approach this.